SakuraPuare/github-stats-analyzer/README.md

 ## 📝 Notes

-- The program ignores forked repositories
+- The program analyzes all repositories including forks, but only counts the user's own contributions
 - GitHub API has rate limits, so analyzing users with many repositories might take time
 - Lines of code are estimated based on byte count (approximation)
 - Some languages are excluded by default to avoid skewing statistics (use `--include-all` to include them)